McLeodMoores/starling/docs/Curve construction/EONIA and Euribor curve.rst

 Some observations:

-    * As the curves are constructed consecutively, EONIA only has calculated sensitivities to itself, EURIBOR 3M has calculated sensitivities to itself and EONIA, and EURIBOR 6M has sensitivities to all curves
+    * As the curves are constructed consecutively, *EONIA* only has calculated sensitivities to itself, *EURIBOR 3M* has calculated sensitivities to itself and *EONIA*, and *EURIBOR 6M* has sensitivities to all curves
-    * As the first node of the EURIBOR 3M(6M) curve is at 3(6) months, there are no / very small sensitivities to any instruments with smaller tenor in the EONIA curve.
+    * As the first node of the *EURIBOR 3M(6M)* curve is at 3(6) months, there are no / very small sensitivities to any instruments with smaller tenor in the *EONIA* curve.
     * The shapes of the matrices are approximately lower-triangular, i.e. a lower-tenor instrument has no sensitivity to a higher-tenor instrument.
 The interpolator is not completely local, however, so the sensitivities can be distributed over adjacent nodes
-    * The EURIBOR 6M curve has no sensitivity to any of the instruments in the EURIBOR 3M curve.
+    * The *EURIBOR 6M* curve has no sensitivity to any of the instruments in the *EURIBOR 3M* curve.
 This is because there are no basis swaps in either curve

 .. raw:: html